TrellixVulnTeam/python3.4_SAJN/Doc/using/cmdline.rst

    that objects defined or imported in it can be used without qualification in the interactive session.
 You can also change the prompts :data:`sys.ps1` and :data:`sys.ps2` and the hook :data:`sys.__interactivehook__` in this file.

+.. envvar:: PYTHONY2K

+   Set this to a non-empty string to cause the :mod:`time` module to require dates specified as strings to include 4-digit years, otherwise 2-digit years are converted based on rules described in the :mod:`time` module documentation.

 .. envvar:: PYTHONOPTIMIZE